Homepage 'de Luikerwaal' Magic Lanterns, manufactured by

 Lampascope Carré, 1880

 A lampascope is a magic lantern placed on top of an oil lamp, usually an ordinary household table lamp.
 Most lampascopes were globular models, like the Boule (see below).
 Others, like this Carré, are less rounded, embellished, and attractively polychromed in translucent alcohol varnishes.
-They were fitted with a long cylindrical chimney and a reflector filled with sand to counterbalance the lens.
+They were fitted with a long cylindrical chimney and a reflector filled with sand at the back to counterbalance the lens.

 Lanterne Carrée, 1880